Best whitening toothpaste for a brighter smile in 2023, approved by dentists and tested by us

 Woman&home's health team found the best whitening toothpaste to help brighten your teeth for a dazzling smile

-The best whitening toothpaste won't change the color of your teeth in the same way a professional treatment would, but it can certainly help to lift surface stains and go a long way to helping you achieve pearlier whites in the long term.
+The best whitening toothpaste won't change the colour of your teeth in the same way a professional treatment would, but it can certainly help to lift surface stains and help you achieve pearlier whites in the long term.

-The main difference between home whitening kits and the treatments you'll have at the dentist is that professional work uses six percent hydrogen peroxide.
-This chemical formula works to tackle discoloration on our enamel - the outer protective layer on our teeth - that's caused by red wine, coffee, and other tannin-rich foods and drinks.
-But with this power comes cost, both in terms of time spent in the dentist's chair and money.
-So it's always worth checking whether you can get at least some way to the Hollywood shine on your own.
+The main difference between home whitening kits and the treatments you'll have at the dentist is that professional work uses 6% hydrogen peroxide, while the European Commission restricts levels to just 0.1% in store-bought products.
+This chemical formula works to tackle discolouration on our enamel, the outer protective layer on our teeth, often created by red wine, coffee, and other tannin-rich foods and drinks.
+With this power comes cost, both in terms of time spent in the chair and money.
+So although it's clear that whitening toothpaste won't be as good as dental treatments, it's always worth checking whether you can get at least some way to the Hollywood shine on your own.

 Not all whitening toothpaste is made equal though.
-To help you work out what whitening toothpaste is right for you, we asked the experts and tested products from the leading oral health brands so that you can find the best toothpaste for your needs.
+To help you work out what whitening toothpaste is right for you to use on your pick of the best electric toothbrushes, we asked the experts and tested products from the leading oral health brands so that you can find the best toothpaste for your needs.

 Best whitening toothpastes, tested by the expert health team